Skip to main content

 Understanding User Intent

-Using FullStory behavioral data alongside deep product knowledge, I analyzed how users navigated into and through the social composer.
-This surfaced clear behavioral patterns, which I distilled into 3 core user intents.
+Using FullStory data and my own product knowledge, I analyzed common users behavioral patterns, which I distilled into 3 core user intents.
 Framing the experience this way revealed key friction points and directly informed more intentional, user-aligned design decisions.

 Easily and quickly create my own post idea